I am a fan of personal NAS with more than 2-year experience and have recently upgraded my DS216J to DS918+ at the 618-Sale event.

 I bought 512G Intel 660P at RMB 229 from TaoBao which size seems too large right now with a 20% usage factor.
 Remember to check ‘SSD Cache Advisor’ in Your NAS’s Storage Manager Application before determining your SSD capacity.

-This article focuses on NAS’s function and some personal tips about Synology’s products.
+This post focuses on NAS’s function and some personal tips about Synology’s products.
 Next, I will introduce some important applications and how to use them to build a software development environment.

 Here are some pictures of my NAS: